 Fewer companies – regardless of industry – are still managing their core processes with pad-and-paper or outdated systems, and more continue to expand their investments into apps and other tools to excel in their marketplaces.
 With the right software in place, construction firms can begin to increase revenues, reduce waste and progress from an operational standpoint, and specialized software will help to achieve these goals a bit quicker.

-Here are seven top reasons to leverage construction management software today:
+Here are seven top reasons to leverage and reap the benefits of construction management software today:

 2. Change management